enriquemolinari/book-justoop/README.md

-# Cinema Ticket System - Rich Domain Model Code Organization
+# Cinema Ticket System - Layered: Rich Domain Model Code Organization

 This repository contains the implementation of the Cinema Ticket System using a layered architecture with a rich domain model approach for organizing business logic.